ai-summer-of-code/aisoc-sequel-tracks/README.md

-# AISOC Specialist Tracks, 2025
+# AISOC Sequel Specialist Tracks, 2025
 Sequel to the successful first edition of [AISOC in 2024](https://github.com/ai-summer-of-code/aisoc-season-1), and based on popular demand, we are opening the following specialist tracks to help you advance and specialize your knowledge and skill in specific areas of interest.
 - [Building Agentic AI Systems](https://github.com/ai-summer-of-code/aisoc-sequel-tracks/#track-1-building-agentic-ai-systems)
 - [Training, Serving, Scaling and Debugging LLMs](https://github.com/ai-summer-of-code/aisoc-sequel-tracks/#track-2-training-serving-scaling-and-debugging-llms)